-Film and Video Umbrella commissions, curates and produces film, video and other moving-image works by artists which are presented in collaboration with galleries and other cultural partners across the UK.
+Film and Video Umbrella commissions, curates and produces artists' moving-image works and presents them in collaboration with galleries and other cultural partners.

-To mark Film and Video Umbrella’s 25th anniversary as an independent organisation, we will be inaugurating an ongoing programme of screenings and special events in which stand-out pieces from the organisation’s past are re-staged and re-evaluated for the present.
+FVU's anniversary programme of screenings and special events in which stand-out pieces from the organisation’s past are re-staged and re-evaluated for the present.

 In the Bookshop

 Lucy Reynolds Owen Hatherley Steven Bode